 Contracts

-A written contract is not a prerequisite for entering into an employment relationship, according to Brazilian labor law.
-While verbal agreements are legally valid, it’s common, and best, for the basic terms of employment to be outlined in a written contract.
-Employment contracts include, but are not limited to, the date of commencement, the duration for temporary contracts, the job description, working hours, overtime, holidays, termination conditions, and base salary.
-Most contracts in Brazil are to be considered indefinite, but fixed-term contracts can be drawn up in certain circumstances.
-Fixed-term contracts, however, cannot be longer than two years.
+A written contract is not a prerequisite for entering into an employment relationship, according to the Brazilian labor law.
+While verbal agreements are legally valid, it’s common and best for the basic terms of employment to be outlined in a written contract.

 Subordination

 One of the primary differences between an employee and an independent contractor is subordination.
 Employees are subjected to Brazil’s standard working hours, which is not to exceed 44 hours a week.
-Employees are to work a maximum of eight hours a day; if they are to work on a Saturday, they only work four hours.
+Employees are to work a maximum of eight hours a day; if they are to work on a Saturday, they are only eligible to work four hours.
 For those who work more than six hours a day, they must have a break of one to two hours.
-For shifts between four and six hours, they receive at least a fifteen-minute break.
+For shifts between four and six hours, they receive at least a 15-minute break.

 Salary, Overtime, and Bonuses

-Much like in other countries, an employee’s daily schedule is not to exceed eight hours.
-If they do go into overtime, they are not allowed to surpass two hours.
-For any hours that are considered overtime, an employee must be paid 150% of their wages.
 If they happen to work overtime on a Sunday or holiday, they must be paid 200% of their wages.
 However, employers and employees can come to a mutual agreement to give employees a paid day off rather than pay overtime.
 Certain employees are exempt from overtime regulations, though.
 If they work with minors, are in charge of the keys to a company, or do not have fixed working hours — and therefore do not follow labor laws for overtime — they do not qualify for overtime pay.

 Brazilian employees are entitled to the 13th-month bonus, commonly referred to as el Aguinaldo or the Christmas bonus.
 An Aguinaldo is an additional month’s salary that’s paid in two installments.
 The first installment can be paid anywhere from February 1st to November 30th, and the second installment must be paid by December 20th.